afoster44/afoster44/README.md

 ### Hi there 👋

+My name is Alex Foster, and I am currently a full-time full stack student at Boise Codeworks.
+I am thrilled to be a part of this adventure.
+Some days the adventure is definitely not as great as others, but good with the bad.
+Besides programming I love to spend time with my wife, and we have a child on the way!
+We also like to be outside including snowboarding, fishing, hiking, camping, dirtbiking, snowmachining etc...the list goes on haha.
+Thank you for visiting my page!
+Feel free to check out some of my "hacky" code aka not so great xD.

 <!--
 **afoster44/afoster44** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.